amsibert-fmms/Genealogy/docs/core/api-reference.md

 Endpoints follow Django REST Framework conventions.

-The API is organized according to the conceptual chapters in `MASTER_OUTLINE.md`:
+The API is organized according to the conceptual chapters in the [master outline](../master-outline.md#master-outline):

 - Chapter 1 — Person
 - Chapter 2 — Event